Chapter 33 BWV 190 Singet dem Herrn ein neues Lied

 Despite the fact that some of the textures are in five-part counterpoint, the scoring is completely lucid and the impression is one of simplicity.
 There is no middle section of note; in fact had Bach required a longer piece the whole of this aria could have acted as the first part of a da capo movement.
 Nor is there much in the way of word painting, the sustained note on Ruhm----the Lord’s fame----being a notable but discrete exception.

-The minor mode of the bass recitative comes as a surprise in a work that has been relentlessly major.
+The minor mode of this recitative comes as a surprise in a work that has been relentlessly major.
 But the movement contrives to end on the warmth of an A major chord which also leads us into the duet.
 The recitative rejects worldly pleasures and acclaims Jesus as a joy, shepherd and salvation who will embrace us eternally.
 There is almost nothing in the way of digressions through the painting of individual images or pictures; the function of the movement is purely to express acquiescence through uncluttered narrative.
 A simple, repeated continuo figure provides supportive assurance beneath the final expression of commitment----guide me well and I shall embark upon this New Year with Jesus.

 The only uncertainty about the tenor and bass duet is the choice of obbligato instrument.
 Most conductors will choose a violin or oboe